nats-io/nats-site/content/blog/ts-nats.md

 On an iMac default tests are not too shabby:

-A publisher efficiently does 1.6 million msgs/sec.
+- A publisher efficiently does 1.6 million msgs/sec.
-A subscriber does 1.4 million msgs/sec.
+- A subscriber does 1.4 million msgs/sec.
-Request/Reply on the same node process does 87 thousand request round trips per second PubSub on the same node process makes 690 thousand round trips per second.
+- Request/Reply on the same node process does 87 thousand request round trips per second.
+- PubSub on the same node process makes 690 thousand round trips per second.

 And this is only the first release.
 Expect performance to improve as we and the community identify enhancements.